 Did you know which windows 10 Version Build and Edition you have installed on your PC?
 Basically, this thing didn’t affect your daily work on your PC.
-But Finding out which edition, version or build of Windows 10 is running, on your PC can help you determine which features are available.
-Check and Find Out Which windows 10 version and build number, with the edition of Windows 10 is running on your computer is very easy.
-Here this post we discuss different ways to check which Windows 10 Version, Build and Edition you have installed on your PC.
+But Finding out which edition, version, or build of Windows 10 is running, on your PC can help you determine which features are available.
+Check and Find Out Which windows 10 version and build number, with the edition of Windows 10 running on your computer is very easy.
+Here in this post, we discuss different ways to check which Windows 10 Version, Build, and Edition you have installed on your PC.

 - Edition: The “Edition” line tells you which edition of Windows 10 you’re using — Windows 10 Home, Professional, Enterprise, or Education.